SelasiEtch/MPPT_Comparison_Final/docs/report.md

 Given the nature of our comparison study, metrics that we would analyze for success include
 1. MPP Convergence Speed (how fast does the system converge on it's maximum power point
 2. MPP Convergence Accuracy (how much error exists in the system's interpretation of MPP, and the actual MPP of the solar panel)

+Actual MPP can be determined by the classical control method in nominal conditions, and under irrgular conditions (shading) we will instead provide a comparison of convergence speed as well as observed maximum power output of the two AI methods.

 # 2. Related Work